 Then check if your passengers are okay.
 If one of your passengers or another driver is unconscious or severely injured, call 911 immediately for emergency assistance.
 If someone is severely injured, do not move them unless some immediate danger is present.
 Moving an injured person can cause more damage.

-After everyone involved in the accident is safe, call Arash Law.
-Arash Law has decades of experience helping victims of car accidents get the justice they deserve.
+After everyone involved in the accident is safe, call us.
+Arash Law and the team are led by Arash Khorsandi, Esq. has decades of experience helping victims of car accidents get the justice they deserve.
 After an accident, you have a lot on your mind.
 In the meantime, focus on getting your life back to normal and healing from any injuries you may have sustained.

 It can be overwhelming to collect evidence for a lawsuit or even understand what compensation you are entitled to after an accident.
-Let Arash Law work for you.
+Let an award-winning California accident law firm work for you.

 Call Us Today to Speak with a California Car Accident Lawyer

 If you have been hurt in a car accident, you should call our office as soon as you can.
-At Arash Law, we know what it takes to get injured victims the compensation they deserve and will never collect legal fees unless we win your case.
+We know what it takes to get injured victims the compensation they deserve and will never collect legal fees unless we win your case.